Calibrating multi-dimensional complex ODE from noisy data via deep neural networks: Related Work

 If the measurement errors $\epsilon_{ji}$ are normally distributed, then $\hat{\theta}_{LSE} $ coincides with the maximum likelihood estimator and is $\sqrt{n}$-consistent.
-In most cases, $\hat{\theta}_{LSE}$ has no closed-form expression and the least square estimation tends to be computationally expensive.
-To overcome this problem, many other methods have been developed; see \cite{IntroWu2008}, \cite{PeterHall2014}, \cite{IntroBayes}, \cite{IntroWu2018}, \cite{IntroBiometrika2020}, among many others.
-Nonetheless, they suffer from the curse of dimensionality and can only deal with lower order derivatives.
+Unfortunately, in most cases, $\hat{\theta}_{LSE}$ has no closed-form expression and tends to be computationally expensive.
+To overcome this issue, many other methods have been developed; see \cite{IntroWu2008}, \cite{PeterHall2014}, \cite{IntroBayes}, \cite{IntroWu2018}, and \cite{IntroBiometrika2020}, to name a few.
+However, they all suffer from the curse of dimensionality and can only deal with lower order derivatives.

-In the cases where $\bbf_0$ can not be summarized by a few low-dimensional parameters, calibrating $\bbf_0$ becomes more demanding.
-Existing solutions attempt to impose extra assumptions so as to simplify the structure of $\bbf_0$.
-For instance, \cite{IntroNonparametric2} and \cite{IntroNonparametric1} assume an additive structure on $\bbf_0$, while \cite{IntroNonparametric3} consider a case where $\bbf_0$ is positive.
-To well preserve the structure of $\bbf_0$ so as to align with what is observed in practice, we suggest a two-stage deep learning method that estimates $\bbf_0$ non-parametrically by imposing a general modular structure on $\bbf_0$ with each modular component involving only a few input variables.
-This method can deal with higher order derivatives and is able to recover the ODE system without being subject to the curse of dimensionality.
+In cases where $\bbf_0$ cannot be summarized by a few low-dimensional parameters, calibrating $\bbf_0$ becomes more demanding.
+Existing solutions attempt to impose extra assumptions in order to simplify the structure of $\bbf_0$.
+For instance, \cite{IntroNonparametric2} and \cite{IntroNonparametric1} assume an additive structure on $\bbf_0$, while \cite{IntroNonparametric3} considers $\bbf_0$ to be positive.
+To well preserve the structure of $\bbf_0$ so as to align with what is observed in practice, we suggest a two-stage deep learning based method that estimates $\bbf_0$ nonparametrically by imposing a general modular structure on $\bbf_0$ with each modular component involving only a few input variables.
+This method can handle higher order derivatives and recover the ODE system without being subject to the curse of dimensionality.

+Statistical literature on variable selection in the context of ODE system largely focuses on linear, low dimensional, or lower order derivative ODE.
+For example, \cite{Featureselection1} only consider the first order derivative and estimate the governing function $\bbf_0$ as a linear combination of basis functions.
+In the work of \cite{IntroNonparametric1}, the authors also assume the derivative is only first order and the right-hand side of (\ref{higherordereq_single}) is additive, that is $f_{0,j} = \theta_{j,0} + \sum_{k=1}^{d}f_{0,j,k}(x_k(t))$ for some $\theta_{0,j} \in \bbR$.
+Recently, \cite{IntroWu2018} propose a new parameter estimation and variable selection method based on similarity transformation and separable least squares for large-scale systems; however, their approach can only be used in homogeneous linear system.
+Identifying relevant features for multi-dimensional complex ODE remains an open challenge.